onzag/itemize/docs/tutorials/airbnb/05-request.md

 ![Request Status Page](./images/request-status-page.png)

-Now we can use the buttons to change the status, and then we get this error:
+Now we can use the buttons to change the status, however in some certain scenarios, say if you made a request and you approve it after the today's date, as in you approve the request when the date has ellapsed and it has begun already to be timed we can get this error:

 ![Request Status Page Error](./images/request-status-page-error.png)